Project Background

 Key Performance & Indicators

 Our KPI's come from the initiative by our client wanting to have at minimum a landing page to show potential clients for an upcoming career fair in October 2025.
-We were able to deliver on our promise of a website, flyers, and business cards.
+We were able to deliver on our promise of a stunning landing page.
 Check out or results below:

 ).png)